dapr/samples/README.md

 | [OAuth Authorization to external service](./middleware-clientcredentials) | Demonstrates how to inject a service principal OAuth Bearer Token within a Dapr service-to-service invocation to call secured APIs |
 | [Read Kubernetes Events](./read-kubernetes-events) | Shows Dapr being used with the Kubernetes Input binding to watch for events in Kubernetes cluster |

+## External samples

+>This section will include external links to Dapr related samples, located outside the Dapr GitHub repositories.

 ## Sample maintenance

-Samples in this repository are maintained by the Dapr community and are not guaranteed to work properly with the latest Dapr runtime version.
-Each sample had a *README.md* file which provides details about the sample code including what is the most recent Dapr version it has been validated with.
+Each sample includes *README.md* which provides information about the validated versions of Dapr for that sample.

 If you would like to have a sample updated or better yet, update it yourself to a newer version of Dapr, please see the [contribution guide](./CONTRIBUTING.md) to learn more about opening issues and submitting pull requests to this repository.

-Some samples, overtime, may be retired and removed from this repository if the community feels they are no longer relevant or provide value to Dapr developers.
+> Note, over time, for maintainability reasons, some samples may be removed from this repository.

 ## Sample contribution

 If you want to contribute a sample to this repo, please see the sample [contribution guide](./CONTRIBUTING.md) for details on the PR process.

 Samples should follow these high-level guiding principles:

-- Samples should have a meaningful name that helps users of this repository understand what this sample is about
+* Sample should have a meaningful name that helps users understand what this sample is about
-- Sample code should be complete (i.e. no major code additions should be needed to make the sample work)
+* Sample code should be complete (i.e. no major code additions should be needed to make the sample work)
-- Each sample should include a *README.md* file clearly explaining what the sample does and how to run it including prerequisites.
+* Each sample should include a *README.md* file clearly explaining what the sample does and how to run it including prerequisites.
 This file should also include details on the Dapr core version this sample is compatible with (see below).
+* Highly recommended:
-Highly recommended to include architecture diagrams of the sample application in the README file
+  * architecture diagrams of the sample application
-- It is highly recommended to include scripts and automation to allow users to easily run samples which require complex setup and multiple steps to run
+  * scripts and automation to allow users to easily run samples which require complex setup and multiple steps to run

-- Along with the sample code and README, samples should be listed in this page in the above [samples table](#samples-in-this-repository)
+Along with the sample code and README, samples should be listed in this page in the above [samples table](#samples-in-this-repository)

-Sample info section at the top of the main sample README should follow the following template
+Sample info section at the top of the main sample README should follow the following template:

 | Attribute | Details |
 |--------|--------|
 | Dapr runtime version | vX.X |